 Identify and implement digital tools that can track your customers' behaviors and increase transparency in the supply chain.
 The right tools should also be able to increase responsiveness and replace outdated planning methods with more advanced and quick ones.
 Such tools will outlast the pandemic and remain useful in the long term.

-- Do Away with Traditional Forecast Methods – Adapt to a Rapidly Changing Environment
+Do Away With Traditional Forecast Methods – Adapt To A Rapidly Changing Environment

 The traditional market demand forecasts are long outdated and are no longer accurate.
-When we say that digital is the new way of marketing, it means that a lot is changing, not just in the marketing industry.
-Things have changed rapidly in the past few months, and looking at the old forecast methods, you can be sure that they are not cut for the more changes that are still underway.
+When we say digital is the new way of marketing, it means that a lot is changing, and not just in the marketing industry.
+Things have changed rapidly in the past few months, and looking at the old forecast methods, you can be sure they are not cut out for the changes that are still underway.
 In readiness for the new normal in sales and marketing, we recommend tossing these old-fashioned methods and replacing them with more informed and data-driven scenario-planning techniques.
 Digital marketing cannot bring the indented results with the wrong market information.

-- Rebuild Customer Relationships Through Digital Experience
+Rebuild Customer Relationships Through Digital Experience

 We talked about this earlier, but only the short-term measures.
-Customer experience is very crucial.
-And during this time that people are quarantined in their homes, digital customer experience is the real deal – and it matters now more than ever.
+Customer experience is crucial.
+And during this time that people are quarantined in their homes, digital customer experience is the real deal – it matters now more than ever.
 You should identify the most effective digital experiences for your organization, and use them as a foundation to build stronger customer relationships.

 To do this the right way, you need a clear understanding of the sudden shift to digital marketing, sales tools, and communication channels.
 This involves all sectors – retail, banking, and insurance, as well as healthcare.
 As a market leader in your industry, you should focus on effecting a rapid improvement to your digital channels.
-Focus on the most critical customer episodes like delayed payments and cancelations.
+Focus on the most critical customer episodes like delayed payments and cancellations.

-- Invest for Long Term Purposes
+Invest For Long Term Purposes

-Most leading companies are already taking steps to ensure that their IT systems are as robust as they should and ready for effective remote working.
+Most leading companies are already taking steps to ensure their IT systems are as robust as they should be and ready for effective remote working.
 They have also gone a step further to put in place protective measures against cyber threats that are rapidly emerging during this season.
 These are high priority measures.
-The world is experiencing a rapid change, and looking at it with the future in mind, we are confident that this is the new normal of operation.
-While working on effective digital marketing strategies, having a robust digital system for your organization is what will make your strategies to deliver.
+The world is experiencing a rapid change, and looking at it with the future in mind, we are confident this is the new normal of operation.
+While working on effective digital marketing strategies, having a robust digital system for your organization is what will make your strategies deliver.